An interview with Permacultura and Transizione, Italy.

 Another big word: sociocracy!
 That’s your area of expertise.
 What does it mean?
 And why it is important to know about sociocracy?

 Sociocracy is a governance system that is a combination of tools and best practices.
 All of those support the most fundamental principle of “no one ignored”.
-It is neither healthy nor sustainable to ignore voice in our organizations.
-He have to hear everyone.
+It is neither healthy nor sustainable to ignore voices in our organizations.
+He has to hear everyone.
 However, that’s hard sometimes because it seems to be slow to listen to everyone.
 Sociocracy has very smart solutions that fit together well.
 The first one is consent decision-making.
 Instead of going for everyone’s preference –which would take so long it would wear us out over time– we try to find a proposal that no one objects to.
-That way, we can focus on what is really important, for instance if someone has concerns that carrying out a proposal might actually interfere with their work.
+That way, we can focus on what is really important, for instance, if someone has concerns that carrying out a proposal might actually interfere with their work.
 We want to make sure people can contribute!

 The second principle is that we make groups smaller.
 A group of 4-6 people can make a good decision.
 They might ask for input from a larger group, but a small group has the advantage that people can actually listen to each other and take in what the world looks like from someone else’s perspective.
 Those groups (we call them circles) are interlinked.
 That way, everyone has a place where they can do their work without anyone telling them what to do.
 Through the linking, we get a sense of the whole, and every piece works well together.